LLNL/sundials/doc/superbuild/source/developers/testing/Answers.rst

 - For the ``.out`` files in `sundials-codes/answers <https://github.com/sundials-codes/answers>`_:

   #.
 Navigate to `test/answers` in the sundials repository.
 If there is nothing in this directory,
      you need to run `git submodule init && git submodule update`.
+Alternatively clone the answers repository outside of the SUNDIALS source tree.

   #.
 Checkout the main branch: ``git checkout main``.